ankitsaini2609/Hangman/README.md

 # Hangman

 ABOUT THIS GAME:
 As you all know that hangman is very famous game.But this time you will learn new from this game about country and regions.
-When you run this script in your terminal or any python idle it will tell you particular region and length of the country is given. now you will guess a character and it will show you step by step status of your progress.
+When you run this script in your terminal or any python idle it will tell you particular region and length of the country, Now you will guess a character one by one and it will show you step by step status of your progress.

 This game is written in python3 by using basic syntax.